pranavmanivannan/librarian/README.md

     ///
     /// # Arguments
     /// * `buffer_name` - The name of the exchange.
-    /// * `capacity` - The capacity of the buffer before it pushes to InfluxDB. pub fn new(buffer_name: &str, capacity: usize) -> Buffer {}
+    /// * `capacity` - The maximum capacity of the buffer. pub fn new(buffer_name: &str, capacity: usize) -> Buffer {}

     /// A function that creates a new buffer and then creates a tokio::task using that buffer,
     ///
     /// # Arguments
     /// * `buffer_name` - The name of the exchange.
-    /// * `capacity` - The capacity of the vectors within the buffer before they push to InfluxDB.
+    /// * `capacity` - The maximum capacity of the buffer (size of backing vector).
     /// * `receiver` - An `UnboundedReceiver` that receives the type `DataPacket`.
     ///
     /// # Returns